kubernetes/enhancements/keps/sig-api-machinery/4933-cacher-label-index/README.md

 Considering that label names may be different in different scenarios, such as app label name in Flink and spark-app-selector label name in Spark, this feature will add a commandline parameter to the apiserver, allowing different label names to be configured as the trigger index of the apiserver cacher.

 ```
 --index-labels.
 Index labels settings for some resources (pods, nodes, etc.), comma separated.
-The individual setting format: resource[.group]#labelName1;labelName2, where resource is lowercase plural (no version), group is omitted for resources of apiVersion v1 (the legacy core API) and included for others, and labelName is a string.
-It takes effect when watch-cache and feature gate CacherLabelIndex are enabled.
+The individual setting format: resource[.group]#labelName, where resource is lowercase plural (no version), group is omitted for resources of apiVersion v1 (the legacy core API) and included for others, and labelName is a string.
+It takes effect when watch-cache is enabled.
 In addition to built-in indexes such as pod.spec.nodeName, apiserver cacher will create additional indexes for these labels to speed up list and watch requests.

 # e.g. for spark
 --index-labels=pods#spark-app-selector
 # e.g. for spark and flink
---index-labels=pods#spark-app-selector;app
+--index-labels=pods#spark-app-selector,pods#app
+# e.g. for pod label indexes for spark and flink and node label index
+--index-labels=pods#spark-app-selector,pods#app,nodes#zone
 ```

 ### Changes of register trigger index and cache index to resource storage